 Understanding your Borderline Personality Disorder.

-Borderline Personality Disorder is commonly thought as one of those scary disorders where you won’t know how to react to the diagnosis, but in reality, it’s a very common and very treatable disorder.
+Borderline Personality Disorder is one of those scary disorders where you don’t know how to react to the diagnosis, but in reality, it’s a very common and very treatable disorder.
 For BPD, there isn’t a singular cause for it, but there are many causes which have been speculated to be genetic predisposition, developmental or psychological problems, neglect or abandonment, childhood trauma.
 The causes are not fully understood by medical professionals just yet, as it’s only a relatively recent find.

 Dealing with it and trying to understand why you’re acting a certain way, or why you think a certain way, is a very stressful thing.
 It’s confusing and unpredictable and can make you feel like you’re genuinely crazy; but you aren’t.